capactio/dashboard/README.md

 npm start
 ```

-This command watches for changes to Dashboard of any related packages to build them and live reload the page.
+This command watches for changes to Dashboard of any related packages to build
+them and live reload the page.

+> **NOTE:** As this command builds dependant packages and the Dashboard at the same time, the build result may be unpredictable because of some occasional race conditions.
+You may need to trigger rebuild to ensure the latest subpackages are taken into account during Dashboard build.
+To have a predictable setup, develop the subpackages and Dashboard in isolation.

 ### Test packages